BluAS, shuffle your albums with BluOS

 BluAS can also display the album's year, if it's included in the album's file path on your network folder.

 BluAS plays a randomly selected album by default without any confirmation, which can be changed in the settings.
 The Autoplay mode and Track mode can also be enabled through the settings.
-You can use the app in light or dark mode through the settings.
+You can use the app in light or dark mode through the settings (and some other features).

 BluOS compatibility

 The app is at least compatible with BluOS firmware version 4.10.13 (July 2025).
 Since there is no way to revert to previous BluOS firmware versions, there is a small risk that upgrades may cause compatibility issues.
-Therefore, PhD Software greatly appreciates all comments and feedback.
+Therefore, PhD Software greatly appreciates all comments and feedback when running BluAS on other BluOS versions.

 License, custom version or support?